pazzer/MemoryManager/README.md

 ## Exploring the Project

+To get to grips with the project, I recommend that you first read all of the docstrings in the ``memory.py``.
+This will provide you with all you need to know about the simulation and make experimentation with the code a much more fruitful experience.

+Once you've gone through the documentation you're reading to start probing the code.
+I recommend two approaches here:
-To get to grips with the project, I recommend two approaches: (i) experimenting directly with the ``Memory`` class and (ii) probing this class via unittests.
+(i) experiment directly with the ``Memory`` class and (ii) probe this class via unittests.

 ### Probing ``Memory`` Directly